 Our members!
-TPC has two levels of membership: young philanthropists (those 35 and younger) contribute $500 to our grant pool, and women over 35 contribute $1,000.
-Each year, this entire pool of money is divided into $25,000 grants awarded to local non-profits selected via our collective process.
+TPC has four levels of membership: Sustainer ($2,500), Catalyst ($1,200), Partner ($600), and Friend ($300).
+Each year, a portion of each member’s investment is added to a pool of money and divided in up to 10 equal grants awarded to local non-profits selected via our collective process.

 To read more about how collective giving works, go to http://www.thephilanthropyconnection.org/about-us.

 What is TPC’s grant-making process?

 TPC members volunteer to participate in the grant review process.
 Volunteers are organized into six to eight person Grant Review Teams, and three Team leaders are appointed: a Captain, a Deputy, and a Finance Lead responsible for evaluating an applicant’s financial statements.